cpq/bare-metal-programming-guide/README.md

 such function is an IRQ handler (Interrupt ReQuest handler).
 An array of those handlers is called a vector table.

 The vector table `tab` we put in a separate section called `.vectors` - that we need later to tell the linker to put that section right at the beginning of the generated firmware - and consecutively, at the beginning of flash memory.
+The first two entries are: the value of the stack pointer register, and the firmware's entry point.
 We leave the rest of vector table filled with zeroes.

-Note that we do not set the first entry in the vector table, which is an initial value for the stack pointer.
-Why?
-Because we don't know the correct value for it.
-We'll handle it later.

 ### Compilation